sakarthapa100/Thapa-soft/README.md

 ## Setup and Installation

-To get started with the TechHire project, follow these steps:
+To get started with the ThapaSoft project, follow these steps:

 ### Prerequisites